LinArcX/giti/README.md

 Notice that, giti uses [GLib.Notification](https://valadoc.org/gio-2.0/GLib.Notification.html) internally.
 So users should install a `notification agent` to get notificaitons. (like: notify-osd, ...)

 ## TODO
-- [ ] Periodically monitory changes in repos and send system notificatoin.
+- [ ] Periodically monitor changes in repos and send system notification.
 - [ ] Create statistic page that will show all changes in all directories at a glance!
 - [ ] Remember the theme and default directory. (via: gsettings)
 - [ ] Revert back latest commit to stage area. (via: `git reset --soft HEAD^`)